bg-write/spotify-clone-vite/README.md

 }
 ```

-### Step 4: Refresh Token Automatically
+### Step 4: Refresh Tokens Automatically

-Update our auth so that users don't have to keep logging in after each hour.
-We do this by adding XXX to `useAuth` and XXX to our `server`.
+Update and add to our `useAuth` and `server` so that users don't have to keep logging in after each hour.

 ```javascript
 // useAuth.jsx